How to rent a car in Australia

 It does require you to have the basic insurance offered by the car rental company, which is usually included in the car hire, but check with the insurer because this can be a grey area.

-To find the cheapest excess reduction insurance read car hire excess and hidden fees.
+To find the cheapest excess reduction insurance read our article on car hire excess and hidden fees.